Loudoun Valley High School: History

-Accreditation and test scores

 Accreditation

 Loudoun Valley High School is a fully accredited high school under the Virginia Department of Education's Standards of Learning tests.

-SAT scores

-Loudoun Valley regularly scores above the national average and the statewide average.

-Enrollment history

 Athletics

 Valley's mascot is a Viking, and its sports teams play in the Dulles District during regular season play.
 In the post-season, they compete in the Dulles District, VHSL Class 4 Region C, and the VHSL Class 4 for state.

 District and region affiliations

 Athletics

-Loudoun Valley High School's marching band is known as the Loudoun Valley Marching Vikings.
-The Marching Vikings consist of music students from Loudoun Valley High School and Blue Ridge Middle School.
-They compete in 4A competition in USBands and VBODA and group 2 competition in VMBC during the fall months.
-The percussion and color guard also compete in AIA Indoor Percussion during the winter and spring months.

 The Loudoun Valley High School cross country team was ranked #1 in the country coming into the 2017 cross country season.
 They were undefeated all season and won their state meet with a perfect 15 points.
 They went on eventually to win the Nike Cross Nationals XC Meet with an all time low of 89 points.
 In the 2018 season they remained undefeated throughout the whole season, once again; winning the Nike Cross Nationals XC Meet with a new all time low of 77 points.

-State championships

-Loudoun Valley has won twelve AA state team championships: